einer743dc/mydrugsapp_project_coderhouse/README.md

 This is a simple Django app which looks for paractice Django MVT methodology

 ## what does it do?
-It pretent to registrer a characterization of drugs, this name, composition, and where are they available
+It pretents to registrer a characterization of drugs, its name, composition, and where are they available

 ## How to run this project?
-### clone this repo
+### 1. clone this repo
 git clone https://github.com/einer743dc/preentrega_3_coderhouse.git
-### create a virtual environment based on requeriments.txt
+### 2. create a virtual environment based on requeriments.txt
-### run django migrations
+### 3. run django migrations
 python manage.py makemigrations
 python manage.py migrate
-### run de server
+### 4. run de server
 python manage.py runserver